tiskus333/AI_discount_predicition/README.md

 # AI_discount_predicition
-Model to predict discounts at online store to increase the likelyhood of customer buying the item.
+A model to predict discounts at an online store to increase the likelihood of item purchases by hesitant customers.